department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 <div itemprop="steps" itemscope itemtype ="http://schema.org/HowToSection">

-<h4 itemprop="name">You can also file your VA disability claim claim:</h4>
+<h4 itemprop="name">You can also file your VA disability claim:</h4>
 <div itemprop="itemListElement">

 ##### By mail

-File your claim by mail using an Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ). <br>[Download VA Form 21-526EZ](https://www.vba.va.gov/pubs/forms/VBA-21-526EZ-ARE.pdf)
+File your VA disability claim by mail using an Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ). <br>[Download VA Form 21-526EZ](https://www.vba.va.gov/pubs/forms/VBA-21-526EZ-ARE.pdf)

 Print the form, fill it out, and send it to this address: